DisasterofPuppets/EPS32_40_Key_Wifi-LCD_Macro_Kb_with_Kruiz_Control/README.md

 I printed mine in sections and glued them together to save on support material.

 I have included the files to print in this way however I have also provided the option to print the base as one part.

+Once printed I used a torch to heat up and insert 3mm hex nuts into the lid columns.
+Be careful here, there is not alot of material around the end.